 Aim 2.
 Develop tools to analyze the functional impact of SVs.
 We anticipate that most of SVs discovered in the human genome will not impact coding regions; thus, methods to evaluate the functional impact of SVs need to be genome-wide, including non-coding regions.
 We propose to develop a framework to evaluate SVs over three contexts: (1) Impacting protein coding genes; (2) Impacting non-coding RNAs; (3) Impacting non-coding regulatory regions such as Transcription Factor Binding Sites (TFBS).
 The impact score will take into account the varied ways that a SV can affect genomic elements (e.g. partial overlap or engulf) and will integrate conservation information, existing genomic annotations, and epigenetic and transcriptomic datasets from sources such as ENCODE, 1000 Genomes, and GTEx.
 Furthermore, we will upweight the impact score of SVs overlapping elements with ubiquitous activity, high network connectivity (i.e. hubs) and strong allelic activity (i.e. demonstrated functional sensitivity to variants).

 Aim 3.
-Scaling up to 200K samples and associating SVs with common and rare diseases.
-We anticipate that many of the high-impact SVs will be relatively rare, necessitating the development of new burden tests to find adequately powered SV and phenotype associations.
+Scaling up to 200K samples and associating SVs with common and rare diseases. [[MG-comment]]enlargeWe anticipate that many of the high-impact SVs will be relatively rare, necessitating the development of new burden tests to find adequately powered SV and phenotype associations.
 We will build a novel statistical framework to integrate the regulatory signals coming from SV regions and assess their potential to disrupt normal biological processes.
 We will also perform cis and trans GWAS between gene expression and SV events.
 Results from this aim will extend the results obtained from a decade of GWAS studies.
 Building a reference database of complex structural variants in healthy individuals in Aim 1 will be essential to this undertaking.

 B. SIGNIFICANCE